10 BEST Custom and Creative Developer Blogs in 2021

 This one really stands out, and for good reason.
 Sam has constructed a beautiful portfolio that no doubt has complex aspects to it behind the scenes.
-With various themes and custom 3D elements scattered throughout articles and pages, Sam posts insightful technical articles with some great eye candy to boot!
-I just love those article reaction emojis.
+With various themes and beautiful illustrations scattered throughout articles and pages, Sam posts insightful technical articles with some great eye candy to boot!
 Super cool!

 CSS-wizard Jhey has brought his whimsical personality to his portfolio and blog, often using CodePen demos to help get his point across.
 If you’re wanting to improve your CSS skills, Jhey’s blog is the place to be!
 Oh - and - he’s also hidden several easter eggs throughout the website, so make sure you take the time to go hunting!

 Sometimes it can be hard to narrow down what makes a design so great.
 Yes, user experience plays a major role in it, but often it’s the small things that make up a brilliant design.
 The attention to detail that Dan has put into his portfolio and blog is astounding.
 Utilizing big banners and large fonts when appropriate, Dan captures the reader’s attention and leads them through the article with ease.